CoreyRo/bamazon/README.md

 ---

 ## How to Use
-In a Nodejs Terminal:
 - Make sure you are in the right directory, then type "npm install --save" to install the required node modules.
+- Use the script.sql file to create the bamazon_db and populate the tables in MySQL Wrokbench.
+- Use MAMP and make sure your local server is running.
+- On line 15 in bamazonCustomer.js, change the arguments to match your local database settings.
+- In a Nodejs Terminal:
     - Enter "node bamazonCustomer.js" for the Customer Level and follow the prompts.
     - Enter "node bamazonManager.js" for the Manager Level and follow the prompts.
     - Enter "node bamazonSupervisor.js" for the Supervisor Level and follow the prompts.

 ---